External Content not shown. Further Information.

 well-orderings), which must satisfy the condition that it is strictly

-sublinear, that is, for all
+sublinear, that is,

 .
 In the beginning, you start with some ordinal